benmaier/netwulf/README.md

 ## About

-**Simple and better network visualization in Python.** Network visualization is an indispensable tool for exploring and communicating patterns in complex systems.
+**Simple and interactive network visualization in Python.** Network visualization is an indispensable tool for exploring and communicating patterns in complex systems.
 Netwulf offers an ultra-simple API for **reproducible interactive visualization** of networks directly from a Python prompt or Jupyter notebook.
 As a research tool, its purpose is to allow hassle-free quick exploration of networks, and enable interactive layouting and styling for communication purposes.

 ![example](https://github.com/benmaier/netwulf/raw/master/img/simple_example.gif)